nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 GUI | GUI stands for Graphical User Interface and it represents the visual display of PoochPlanner that users can see when the application is run.
 GUI Component | A subsection of the GUI.
 For more information on specific GUI components, refer to this [section](#navigating-the-gui).
 CLI | CLI stands for Command Line Interface and it represents a text-based user interface to interact with the application.
 Command | An input from the user that tells PoochPlanner to perform an action.
-View PoochPlanner’s [command summary](#command-summary).
+View PoochPlanner’s [Command Summary](#command-summary).
 Prefix | Prefixes are like fields in a form you are required to fill up.
 They are information needed to be passed together with the command so that it can be executed.
+View PoochPlanner’s [Prefix Summary](#prefix-summary).
 Case-Sensitive | The casing of the alphabetic characters matters (e.g. “good” is different from “GOOD”).
 Case-Insensitive | The casing of the alphabetic characters does not matter (e.g. “good” is taken to be equal to “GOOD”).